Car Financing

 VAT and Capital Allowance benefits All Light Commercial Vehicles – including double-cab pickups – qualify for VAT reclaims, as long as the business that purchases the vehicles is VAT registered, of course.
 The amount of VAT that’s reclaimable depends on how much of the vehicle’s mileage is driven for business.

-See also: What is a car payment?
+See also: How can i get a car loan?

 Is VAT included in used car prices?